-At Polytechnic University of Puerto Rico‟s Landscape Architecture Master Degree Program, humanistic, intellectual, creative, and technological endeavors encourage individuals from diverse backgrounds to explore and excel in a discipline that impacts the public realm, the quality of life, the environment, and the future physical development of the island.
+At Polytechnic University of Puerto Rico’s Landscape Architecture Master Degree Program, humanistic, intellectual, creative, and technological endeavors encourage individuals from diverse backgrounds to explore and excel in a discipline that impacts the public realm, quality of life, the environment, and the future constructed landscape in the island.

-Strongest students excel at communicating their intentions and realizations, also at conveying technological skills verbally and graphically, being passionate about the stewardship of the landscape entrusted to them, and to the people who everyday live, work and play in it.
+Our students excel at communicating their intentions and understandings, while applying newly acquired knowledge, and conveying technological skills, verbally and graphically.
+Program graduates are passionate about the stewardship of the landscape entrusted to them, and the added value afforded by landscape architecture to the people who live, work and play on the land.

-Applicants must meet the following general admission requirements to either curricula, MLA II or MLA III: a) submit an essay (1,200 words maximum in length) describing a local landscape architectural issue, accompanied by an image representative of said issue; and, b) conduct an interview with the program director and/or admissions committee.- Pre-Requisite Structure
+Applicants must meet the following general admission requirements to either curricula, MLA II or MLA III: a) submit an essay (1,200 words maximum in length) describing a local landscape architectural issue, accompanied by an image representative of said issue; and, b) conduct an interview with the program director and/or admissions committee.

 Candidates to the first professional degree (MLA III) should have completed the subsequent pre-requisite courses at an undergraduate level with a minimum grade of C, from an accredited institution: Biology, and Botany, prior to entering the program.
 Applicants to the post-professional degree (MLA II), who have completed a Bachelor of Science in Landscape Architecture (BSLA), a Bachelor of Landscape Architecture (BLA), must complete AutoCad as a pre-requisite prior to entering the MLA program.
-For those candidates holding a Bachelor in Architecture (BArch), or a Master‟s in Architecture (March), Biology, and Botany serve as pre-requisites to the program.- Degree Offered
+For those candidates holding a Bachelor in Architecture (BArch), or a Master’s in Architecture (March), Biology, and Botany serve as pre-requisites to the program.